-It is with pride and pleasure that we announce the Onassis Cultural Center New York exhibition A World of Emotions: Ancient Greece, 700 BC – 200 AD (March 9 – June 24, 2017) will be on view at the Acropolis Museum in Athens (July 18 – November 19, 2017).
-In a clever reworking for Greek and international audiences, the title has been changed to εmotions, using the Greek epsilon for the first letter.
+The highly successful Onassis Cultural Center New York exhibition A World of Emotions: Ancient Greece, 700 BC – 200 AD (March 9 – June 24, 2017) was on view at the Acropolis Museum in Athens (July 18 – November 19, 2017).
+In a clever reworking for Greek and international audiences, the title was changed to εmotions, using the Greek epsilon for the first letter.

 The Onassis Foundation of Athens initiated the presentation of the exhibition at the Acropolis Museum, which is partner and co-organizer of this critically acclaimed ancient art exhibition.
 Acropolis Museum President Dimitris Pandermalis said, “This is an unusual archaeological exhibition, which focuses on the portrayal of the ethos of the soul in 129 ancient artworks.
 Using surprisingly simple but powerful means, the ancient artists depicted bright emotions like desire, love, lust, and shame, but also dark passions like madness, fury, revenge, and heartbreak.”